kubeshop/.github/CONTRIBUTING.md

 ## Coding conventions

 Start reading our code and you'll get the hang of it.
-We use prettier and eslint to help maintain peace in the galaxy.
+We use code formatting tools to help maintain peace in the galaxy.

 Many thanks,
 Kubeshop